phac-nml/irida/CONTRIBUTING.md

 ### Contributing an analysis pipeline

 If you have an analysis tool that you would like to build for IRIDA we'd like to hear about it!
 IRIDA has a plug-in style system for analysis workflows.
 This helps make it easier for tool developers to get the benefits of IRIDA's data management system and easy to use interface and incorporate their analysis workflows into IRIDA's growing suite of tools.
 For an analysis pipeline to be used in IRIDA, it must be developed as a Galaxy workflow and operate on sequencing reads.
 Read more about building tools for IRIDA in the [IRIDA Pipeline Development Guide](https://irida.corefacility.ca/documentation/developer/tools/pipelines/).
+An example plugin pipeline and additional documentation can be found at [IRIDA Example Pipeline Plugin GitHub repository](https://github.com/phac-nml/irida-plugin-example).

 ### Suggesting a feature